alliecc/alliecc.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Robotics Institute of Carnegie Mellon University, under supervision of Dr. Simon Lucey  and Dr. Michael Kaess.
+I am currently a PhD student in Robotics Institute of Carnegie Mellon University, under supervision of  Simon Lucey  and Michael Kaess.
 I am interested in robot vision, especially for 3D reconstruction and efficient real-world deep network applications.
 Before CMU, I graduated from National Taiwan University in 2012, worked in Quanta computer and MediaTek as ISP(Image Signal Processor) algorithm developer for 3 years.

 Contact: mingfanc at andrew dot cmu dot edu